-As part of the fulfillment of contracts, we set the payment service providers on the basis of Art.
+As part of the fulfilment of contracts, we set the payment service providers based on Art.
 6 para.
 1 lit. b.
 DSGVO.
-Incidentally, we use external payment service providers on the basis of our legitimate interests.
+Incidentally, we use external payment service providers based on our legitimate interests.
 Art.
 6 para.
 1 lit. b.
-DSGVO in order to offer our users effective and secure payment options.
+DSGVO offers our users effective and secure payment options.

-For the payment transactions, the terms and conditions and the privacy notices of the respective payment service providers, which are available within the respective websites, or transaction applications apply.
-We also refer to these for further information and assertion of rights of withdrawal, information and other data subjects.
+For the payment transactions, the terms and conditions and the privacy notices of the respective payment service providers, which are available within the respective websites, or transaction applications, apply.
+We also refer to these for further information and asserting rights of withdrawal, information and other data subjects.

 Administration, financial accounting, office organization, contact management

 We process data in the context of administrative tasks and organization of our business, financial accounting and compliance with legal obligations, such as archiving.
-In doing so, we process the same data that we process in the course of rendering our contractual services.
+In doing so, we process the same data we process while rendering our contractual services.
 The processing principles are Art.
 6 para.
 1 lit. c.
 DSGVO, Art.
 6 para.
 1 lit. f.
 DSGVO.
 The processing affects customers, prospects, business partners and website visitors.
-The purpose and interest in processing lies in administration, financial accounting, office organization, data archiving, that is, tasks that serve to maintain our business, perform our duties and provide our services.
-The deletion of the data in terms of contractual performance and contractual communication corresponds to the information provided in these processing activities.
+The purpose and interest in processing lie in administration, financial accounting, office organization, and data archiving, tasks that serve to maintain our business, perform our duties and provide our services.
+Deleting the data in terms of contractual performance and communication corresponds to the information provided in these processing activities.

-With the following information we inform you about the contents of our newsletter as well as the registration, dispatch and statistical evaluation procedures as well as your right of objection.
+With the following information, we inform you about the contents of our newsletter, the registration, dispatch and statistical evaluation procedures, and your right of objection.
 By subscribing to our newsletter, you agree to the receipt and the procedures described.

-Content of the newsletter: We send newsletters, e-mails and other electronic notifications with advertising information (hereinafter “newsletter”) only with the consent of the recipient or a legal permission.
+Content of the newsletter: We send newsletters, e-mails and other electronic notifications with advertising information (hereinafter “newsletter”) only with the recipient’s consent or legal permission.
 Insofar as the contents of a newsletter are concretely described, they are authoritative for the consent of the users.
 Incidentally, our newsletter contains information about our services and us.

 Double opt-in and logging: Registration for our newsletter is done in a so-called double-opt-in procedure.
-That After registration, you will receive an e-mail asking you to confirm your registration.
+After registration, you will receive an e-mail asking you to confirm your registration.
 This confirmation is necessary so that nobody can register with external e-mail addresses.
-The registration for the newsletter will be logged in order to prove the registration process according to the legal requirements.
-This includes the storage of the login and the confirmation time, as well as the IP address.
+The registration for the newsletter will be logged to prove the registration process according to the legal requirements.
+This includes the storage of the login, the confirmation time, and the IP address.
 Likewise, changes to your data stored with the shipping service provider will be logged.

-The dispatch of the newsletter and the associated performance measurement are based on a consent of the recipients acc.
+The dispatch of the newsletter and the associated performance measurement are based on the consent of the recipients acc.
 Art.
 6 para.
-1 lit. a, Art.
+1 lit. a Art.
 7 DSGVO i.V.m § 7 Abs.
 2 No. 3 UWG or if consent is not required, based on our legitimate interests in the direct marketing acc.
 Art.
 6 para.
 1 lt.
 F. DSGVO i.V.m. § 7 Abs.
 3 UWG.

 The logging of the registration process is based on our legitimate interests in accordance with.
 Art.
 6 para.
 1 lit. f DSGVO.
-Our interest lies in the use of a user-friendly and secure newsletter system, which serves both our business interests and the expectations of the users and also allows us to prove our consent.
+Our interest lies in using a user-friendly and secure newsletter system, which serves both our business interests and the users’ expectations and allows us to prove our consent.

 Google Tag Manager

-Google Tag Manager is a solution that allows us to manage so-called web site tags through one interface (including, for example, Google Analytics and other Google marketing services in our online offering).
+Google Tag Manager is a solution that allows us to manage so-called website tags through one interface (including, for example, Google Analytics and other Google marketing services in our online offering).
 The tag manager itself (which implements the tags) does not process users’ personal data.
-With regard to the processing of users’ personal data, reference is made to the following information about Google’s services.
-Usage Policy: https://www.google.com/analytics/tag-manager/use-policy/
+Regarding processing users’ personal data, reference is made to the following information about Google’s services.
+Usage Policy: https://marketingplatform.google.com/about/analytics/tag-manager/use-policy/

 Google is certified under the Privacy Shield Agreement, which provides a guarantee to comply with European privacy legislation (https://www.privacyshield.gov/participant?id=a2zt000000001L5AAI&status=Active ).